-An example of the dynamism of this marketplace is the Spanish "NoMasVello" company founded in 2007, which has built a whole new B2C service business exclusively around Intense Pulsed Light, opening nearly 1,200 franchised clinics in 12 countries offering "fixed price" skin blemish and hair reduction treatments.
+An example of the dynamism of this marketplace is the Spanish "NoMasVello" company founded in 2007, which has built a whole new B2C service business exclusively around Intense Pulsed Light, opening nearly 1,200 franchised clinics in 12 countries offering "fixed price" skin improvement and hair reduction treatments.

-In France the recently launched Radical-Epil chain of branded hair reduction centres, now provided exclusively with Lux's Intense Pulsed Light devices, already has over 30 centres with a "new openings" pipeline of around 20 centres per month.
+In France a recently launched chain of branded hair reduction centres, now provided exclusively with Lux's Intense Pulsed Light devices, already has over 30 centres with a "new openings" pipeline of around 10 centres per month.